Chart Color Schemes

 Age

-Hackham's median age exceeds the national pattern
+Hackham's population is slightly older than the national pattern

-The median age in Hackham is 40 years, similar to Greater Adelaide's average of 39 years.
-This is somewhat older than Australia's median age of 38 years.
-The 75-84 age group has a strong representation at 8.8%, compared to Greater Adelaide.
-Conversely, the 45-54 cohort is less prevalent at 10.1%.
-According to post-2021 Census data, the 75-84 age group grew from 7.7% to 8.8% of the population, while the 25-34 cohort increased from 13.8% to 14.9%.
-However, the 45-54 cohort declined from 11.1% to 10.1%.
-Population forecasts for 2041 indicate substantial demographic changes in Hackham.
-The 85+ age group is expected to grow by 167%, reaching 344 people from 128, leading the demographic shift.
-In contrast, the 65-74 cohort shows minimal growth of just 2%, adding only 9 people.
+The median age in Hackham is 40 years, similar to Greater Adelaide's average of 39 years, and somewhat older than Australia's median age of 38 years.
+The 75-84 age group has a strong representation at 8.8%, compared to Greater Adelaide, while the 45-54 cohort is less prevalent at 10.1%.
+Post-2021 Census data shows that the 75-84 age group grew from 7.7% to 8.8% of the population, and the 25-34 cohort increased from 13.8% to 14.9%.
+Conversely, the 45-54 cohort declined from 11.1% to 10.1%.
+Population forecasts for 2041 indicate substantial demographic changes in Hackham, with the 85+ group expected to grow by 168%, reaching 344 people from an initial 128.
+In contrast, the 65-74 cohort is projected to show minimal growth of just 2% (9 people).